lumpiluk/sequestions/se_questions.md

   - *Q:* Did you believe in god before you had the PhD?
 If so, why did you believe then?
 - If you were raised to not believe that there was a god and you had these experiences, for such a person, what do you think the takeaway would have been in that situation?
 (Source: [https://youtu.be/MnlP8LI5AmM](https://youtu.be/MnlP8LI5AmM))
 - How do you differentiate between your own independent thoughts and your belief that a God is speaking to you?
 (Source: [https://twitter.com/magnabosco/status/923932996125839361](https://twitter.com/magnabosco/status/923932996125839361))
+- Could we be mistaken today like ancient Romans or Greeks were mistaken about their gods?
+Is there a way to minimize the risk?
+(Source: []())
+- What does a world where X isn't the case look like?
+(Source: [https://youtu.be/mLrgQFKeYQ0](https://youtu.be/mLrgQFKeYQ0))
+- If ten minutes from now X stopped being the case, what would change?
+(Source: [https://youtu.be/mLrgQFKeYQ0](https://youtu.be/mLrgQFKeYQ0))
+- If you were living in a world where X wasn't the case, what would you be looking for to discover that?
+(Source: [https://youtu.be/mLrgQFKeYQ0](https://youtu.be/mLrgQFKeYQ0))